 For a complete definition of valid identifiers, see the Identifiers topic in the C# Language Specification.

-In addition to the rules, there are a number of identifier naming conventions used throughout the .NET APIs.
+In addition to the rules, there are many identifier naming conventions used throughout the .NET APIs.
 By convention, C# programs use

 PascalCase for type names, namespaces, and all public members.
 In addition, the following conventions are common: